nightwatchjs/nightwatch-docs/guide/mobile-app-testing/assertions.md

 })
 </code></pre></div>

 The way to use expects with mobile apps is the same as web.
-Please refer to the [guide][1] for more details
+Please refer to the [guide][1] for more details.

 ### Recommended next steps